Language(s) taught

 Teaching/Research

-Myths about the beginnings of the world, stories about the origins of a nation, narratives about a golden age in the past when moral values and the family and religion were healthy in comparison with a dysfunctional present: these are familiar ways of talking about the past, and they have a lot of effects on us in the present that we do not notice.
+We inherit ways of talking about the past: myths about the beginnings of the world, stories about the origins of a nation, narratives about a golden age in the past when moral values and the family and religion were healthy in comparison with a dysfunctional present.
+These familiar scripts for thinking about the past have a lot of effects on us in the present that we do not notice.
 My goal as a professor is to help us notice.
-I teach courses that focus on ancient Greece and Rome (Classical mythology, history, philosophy, and Latin), biblical literature, ancient Judaism, and early Christianity.
+I teach courses that focus on ancient Greece and Rome (ancient mythology, history, philosophy, religion, and Latin), biblical literature, ancient Judaism, and early Christianity.
 We ask what these texts said, why they said it, whose voices are and are not represented in them, and why these questions matter for us now.

 Courses Taught